Which of the following ecosystems would you expect to have the lo... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

-Which of the following ecosystems would you expect to have the lowest net primary productivity?
+Which of the following ecosystems would you expect to have the lowest net productivity per cubic meter?

 A